Easy Pickled Banana Peppers are super simple to make and so tasty! Vinegar, mustard seed, celery seed, sugar and peppers are all you need!

 - If you aren't sterilizing the jars, keep them refrigerated.
 They will last up to 3 months in the fridge.

-- Ground mustard can be substituted for mustard seed.
-HOWEVER, it will make your pickling brine pretty cloudy and it will not be the same flavor profile as using mustard seed.
+- Ground mustard can be substituted for mustard seed if you absolutely must but it is not recommended at all.
+It will make your pickling brine pretty cloudy and it will not be the same flavor profile as using mustard seed.
 Please keep that in mind.
-For best results, purchase a small bottle of mustard seed.
+For best results, purchase a small bottle of mustard seed – it really makes a difference.

 - This recipe makes 2 pints.